 A survey of band and wind ensemble literature beginning with the 16th century through the present.
-Spring of odd-numbered years.
+On Demand.

 4423.
 Studies in Musicology (Variable Topics).

 A variable topic course examining the history of specific genres throughout music history.
 Topic to be chosen by instructor prior to semester offered.
 Emphasis placed on the historical and cultural foundations of the chosen topic through extensive reading, listening, research, and writing.
 Prerequisites: MUSC 3243 or permission of instructor.
 May be repeated once for credit with different topic.
 Fall, Spring.